alpha-bytes/zs50-content/lectures/week2.md

 > Quick aside:
 >
-> Triggers can be defined to fire either before or after records are saved (but not committed) to the database, hence the `before` and `after` contexts for most dml events.
+> Triggers can be written to fire either before or after records are saved (but not committed) to the database, hence the `before` and `after` contexts for most dml events.
 There are some important [considerations](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_triggers_context_variables_considerations.htm) when deciding which context to use.
 Getting familiar with Salesforce's save [order of execution](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_triggers_order_of_execution.htm) is also highly recommended.
 >
 > Onward.

-Now let's say one of your org's users has just mass-inserted 500 new Contacts using the Data Import Wizard (*note to self: remove user mass import permissions..*).
-Expanding the trigger we started above, what number is going to get written to the debug logs on line 6 below?
+Now let's say one of your org's users has just mass-inserted 500 new Contacts using the Data Import Wizard (*note to self: remove users' mass import permissions..*).
+Expanding on the trigger we started above, what number will be written to the debug logs in the code below?

 ```java
 trigger ContactTrigger on Contact (before insert){